 Also in 2011, RWG became City Attorney in Indio, adding to the firm’s extensive presence in the Coachella Valley.
 In 2013 and 2014, RWG lawyers negotiated and drafted development agreements with Goldenvoice that retained the world-famous Coachella and Stagecoach music festivals in Indio for the long term, and provided for the City to be compensated for City services and impacts.
 In 2011, RWG lawyers helped to incorporate California's newest city, the City of Jurupa Valley in Riverside County.
 In 2013, RWG lawyers prevailed in Conejo Wellness Center v.
 City of Agoura Hills, the first reported case to hold that cities could ban medical marijuana establishments.

 In 2012, the firm became City Attorney in Moorpark, our first city attorney client in Ventura County.
 In 2015 RWG began to represent the City of Covina as City Attorney.
-Also in 2015, RWG lawyers also prevailed for the County of Ventura in a significant environmental protection case, Fishback v.
+Also in 2015, RWG lawyers prevailed for the County of Ventura in a significant environmental protection case, Fishback v.
 County of Ventura.
 In a huge illegal dumping case, RWG Attorneys successfully convinced the court to order a complete clean-up by the property owner, as well as a $21.7 million fine paid to the County.
 It was the first California case ever to end in the payment of statutory payments for the illegal disposal of solid waste.

 In 2016, RWG helped the City of Agoura Hills close a long effort to preserve the large property known as “Cheseboro Meadow,” once slated for development as a large school and later for residential development, as permanent open space.
 That same year, RWG attorneys helped the City of Monrovia culminate a decades-long project with the opening of the Monrovia Hillside Wilderness Preserve.

-Also in 2016, the firm worked with the Burbank Airport to end a long disagreement with the City of Burbank and local residents, through a complex agreement to provide for limited expansion of the airport.
+Also in 2016, the firm helped the Burbank-Glendale-Pasadena Airport Authority to end a long disagreement with the City of Burbank and local residents, through a complex agreement to provide for limited expansion of the airport.
 The agreement was later approved by Burbank voters through a ballot measure.